-If you are looking for help with ISNetworld® compliance, a quick google search will yield the names of numerous companies offering downloadable safety programs and monitoring services to assist you.
+If you are looking for help with ISNetworld® compliance, hiring a safety consultant may feel necessary.
+A quick google search will yield the names of numerous companies offering downloadable safety programs and monitoring services to assist you.
 But how do you know if these companies are qualified to help you with both ISNetworld® and OSHA safety requirements?
 And how do you choose one among the many choices?

 Here are some tips and red flags to look out for: